+CLOTHING

-CLOTHING: Active indoor and outdoor play is a regular part of our school day.
+Active indoor and outdoor play is a regular part of our school day.
 Please dress your child in clothing that is suitable for running, climbing, and other vigorous activity, and that is appropriate for the weather.
 Because the children work with paint, clay and other fun materials, they should wear clothes that can be laundered easily.

-• For the safety of all of our students, we ask that children wear sneakers or other rubber soled shoes.
-Flip-flops, sandals and dress shoes are dangerous for running, jumping and climbing.

-- A complete change of clothes is essential.
+- For the safety of all our students, we ask that children wear sneakers or other rubber soled shoes.
+Flip-flops, sandals, and dress shoes are dangerous for running, jumping and climbing. - A complete change of clothes is essential.
 Please label all clothing with your child's name.
-The extra set of clothing will be stored at school.
-We ask that each student have a small container (i.e. shoe box) filled with a complete change of clothing (shirt, pants/skirt, T-shirt, under ware, socks).
+The extra set of clothing will be stored in your child's backpack and will be sent home each day with your child.
 It is not unusual for preschoolers to occasionally soil their clothing due to illness or accident.
-Please check your child's extra clothing box periodically to be sure that the content still fit and are season appropriate.
+Please check your child's backpack daily just in case he/she has an accident.
 All clothing must be labeled.
-If your child is not yet toilet trained, you must provide at least three clean complete changes of clothing at all times.
-You must also provide the diapers and wipes needed. - One of the most important skills Preschoolers learn is to manage their own clothing.
+Ifyour child is not yet toilet trained, you must provide at least three clean complete changes of clothing at all times.
+You must also provide the diapers/pull-ups and wipes. - One of the most important skills preschoolers learn is to manage their own clothing.
 Please try to dress your child in clothing he can manage on his own.
 Please label your child's jackets and coats with his or her first and last name.
-Sometimes items look very similar and it is difficult for a child to distinguish his or her coat from that of a classmate.
+Sometimes items look very similar, and it is difficult for a child to distinguish his or her coat from that of a classmate.

+TOYS FROM HOME

-TOYS FROM HOME: We ask that our Preschoolers please do not bring toys from home into the classroom.
+We ask that our Preschoolers please do not bring toys from home into the classroom.
 While we understand that young children often are excited to bring in special toys from home, we do not want their precious treasures to be misplaced or accidentally broken.
-Each classroom is full of toys and materials for our children to use on a daily basis.
+Each classroom is full of toys and materials for our children to use daily.
 If, by chance, a child does bring a home toy to school, she/he will be asked to keep it safely in her cubby until the end of the day.

-However, we understand that some children need a special soft doll or stuffed animal to help them relax at rest time.
-Children are welcome to bring their special rest buddies to school and keep them with their blankets and sheets until rest time.
+CELEBRATIONS

-CELEBRATIONS: The celebration of birthdays and other special events will be celebrated in developmentally appropriate ways for preschoolers.
-It is important to take into account the many different perspectives on holidays and what they mean to the communities, families and children that we serve in our schools.
+The celebration of birthdays and other special events will be celebrated in developmentally appropriate ways for preschoolers.
+It is important to consider the many different perspectives on holidays and what they mean to the communities, families, and children that we serve in our schools.
 Guided by the NJ Preschool Teaching and Learning Standards, celebrations are educational as well as fun.

-- Birthday's School birthday celebrations can be fun, academic, and still leave children beaming with birthday delight!
-Parents should check with the teacher to create a celebration that fits in with the school day while making your child feel special. - End of Year Our end of the year celebrations are meaningful times for our children and families.
+- Birthdays School birthday celebrations can be fun, academic, and still leave children beaming with birthday delight!
+Parents should check with the teacher to create a celebration that fits in with the school day while making your child feel special.
+Because of the current pandemic and for health and safety reasons, families are prohibited from visiting their child's classroom for birthday parties and celebrations.
+Additionally, families may not bring outside food to the classroom for celebrations.
+The school and the teachers will make each child feel valued and special on his/her birthday.
+However, to keep everyone safe, outside food, party favors, and visitors will be prohibited. - End of Year Our end of the year celebrations are meaningful times for our children and families.
 It is important to celebrate children's accomplishments.
 This time also brings closure to our children's time together as many move to kindergarten. - Please check with your child's teachers for other types of celebrations that may occur in your child's classroom throughout the school year.